 The Pickwick Papers – Charles Dickens

 Whilst social commentators, such as Dickens, may have recognised that maternal alcohol intake has an impact on their children, it wasn’t until 1968 when a Frenchman first described the adverse effects of maternal alcohol intake on offspring.
-The term Fetal Alcohol Syndrome (FAS) was coined by two dysmorphologists, Jones and Smith, five years later.
-As with a lot of medicine the syndrome was based on small numbers, in this case eight case reports of…
+The term Fetal Alcohol Syndrome Disorder (FASD) was coined by two dysmorphologists, Jones and Smith, five years later.
+As with a lot of medicine, the syndrome was based on small numbers, in this case, eight case reports of…

 “…craniofacial, limb, and cardiovascular defects associated with prenatal onset growth deficiency and developmental delay” in eight unrelated children of three ethnic groups, all born to mothers who were alcoholics.”

 Fetal, of course.
-Those of you with a classical education will recognize its derivation from the Latin root fere – to bear or conceive.
+Those with a classical education will recognize its derivation from the Latin root fere – to bear or conceive.
 It’s not an Americanisation of an English spelling.

-By the year 2000, it was apparent that in utero alcohol exposure was linked to a number of neurodevelopmental deficits in the absence of characteristic facial features and so the term Fetal Alcohol Spectrum Disorder (FASD) was coined.
-FASD encompasses a variety of syndromes from Fetal Alcohol Syndrome (FAS), partial Fetal Alcohol Syndrome (pFAS), Alcohol-Related Neurodevelopmental Disorder (ARND) and Alcohol Related Birth Defects (ARBD).
+By the year 2000, it was apparent that in-utero alcohol exposure was linked to several neurodevelopmental deficits in the absence of characteristic facial features, so the term Fetal Alcohol Spectrum Disorder (FASD) was coined.
+FASD encompasses a variety of syndromes, from Fetal Alcohol Syndrome (FAS), partial Fetal Alcohol Syndrome (pFAS), Alcohol-Related Neurodevelopmental Disorder (ARND) and Alcohol-Related Birth Defects (ARBD).